The Ultimate Guide To Giving Fees For Churches [2024 Edition]

 Kindrid Pricing

-Subsplash rates range between 2.3-2.9% + $0.30.
-It’s possible to secure a lower rate with Subplash if you use their full platform of products (platform pricing isn’t publicly disclosed).
+Subsplash rates start at 2.99% + $0.30.
+It’s possible to secure a lower rate with Subplash if you enter into an Exclusive Partnership (platform pricing isn’t publicly disclosed).

 Which begs the question – what’s the reason for this difference?
 We’re all working with the same credit card companies.
 The same payment processors.
 So what’s happening?